Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Abstract

 \section{Abstract}

-A slender two-dimensional (2D) channel bounded by a rigid bottom surface and a slender elastic layer above deforms when a fluid flows through it.
-Hydrodynamic forces cause deformation at the fluid--solid interface, which in turn changes the cross-sectional area of the fluidic channel.
-The nonlinear coupling between flow and deformation, along with the attendant asymmetry in geometry caused by flow-induced deformation, produces a streaming effect (a nonzero cycle-average despite time-periodic forcing).
+Oscillatory flows in compliant confinements underpin processes ranging from physiological transport in blood vessels and airways to flow control and pumping in soft microfluidic devices.
+To understand the fundamental physics behind such processes, we study how hydrodynamic forces induce deformation at the fluid--solid interface in a slender two-dimensional (2D) channel bounded below by a rigid bottom surface and above by a slender elastic layer.
+The nonlinear coupling between flow and deformation, along with the attendant geometric asymmetry caused by flow-induced deformation, produces a streaming effect (a nonzero cycle-average despite time-periodic forcing).
 Surprisingly, flow inertia provides another nonlinear coupling, tightly connected to deformation, that enhances streaming, termed ``elastoinertial rectification'' by Zhang and Rallabandi [J.\ Fluid Mech.\ \textbf{996}, A16 (2024)].
 We adapt the latter theory of how two-way coupled fluid--structure interaction (FSI) produces streaming to a 2D rectangular configuration, specifically taking care to capture the deformations of the nearly incompressible slender elastic layer via the combined foundation model of Chandler and Vella [Proc.\ R.\ Soc.\ A \textbf{476}, 20200551 (2020)].
-We supplement the elastoinertial rectification theory with direct numerical simulations performed using a stabilized, conforming arbitrary Lagrangian--Eulerian (ALE) FSI formulation, implemented via the open-source computing platform FEniCS.
-We examine the axial variation of the cycle-averaged pressure as a function of key dimensionless groups of the problem: the Womersley number, the elastoviscous number, and the compliance number.
-Assuming a small compliance number, we find excellent agreement between theory and simulations for the leading-order pressure and deformation across a range of conditions.
-At the next order, the cycle-averaged pressures agree well.
-Finally, the theory also predicts nontrivial cycle-averaged vertical and horizontal displacements, in agreement with the simulations.
+We put this elastoinertial rectification theory to a stringent test against direct numerical simulations performed using a stabilized, conforming arbitrary Lagrangian--Eulerian (ALE) FSI formulation, implemented via the open-source computing platform FEniCS.
+We examine the axial variation of the cycle-averaged pressure as a function of key dimensionless groups of the problem: the Womersley number and the elastoviscous number.
+Assuming a small compliance number, we find excellent agreement between a perturbative calculation based on elastoinertial rectification theory and the simulations for both the leading-order and cycle-averaged pressure and deformation across a range of conditions.
+Finally, unlike previous literature, the combined foundation model also predicts nontrivial horizontal displacements in confined 2D layers, consistent with the simulations.